 ● Create all the formation documentation for your business, i.e. credit apps, employee handbooks, non competes, and more

-● File your Mechanics Liens in Bexar County (or any other county in Texas)
+● File your Mechanics Liens in any county in Texas

 ● Collect monies owed to you